 An Update on COVID-19 from Minnesota Eye Consultants

 Minnesota Eye Consultants is working diligently with our physicians and staff to mitigate the ongoing impact of the coronavirus on our patients, teams, and facilities.
 We’re closely following the latest guidance from the CDC, Minnesota Department of Health and the American Academy of Ophthalmology to manage how to continue to provide the highest quality eye care to our patients.
-The State of Minnesota has lifted some of the restrictions on medical practices and we are excited to welcome back more patients and staff in the safest way possible.
+Please see below for some important information about services offered at our clinic, and what we’re doing to keep you and our team safe.

 To keep our patients and staff safe, Minnesota Eye Consultants has instituted the following procedures to manage office visits: